schnittlaucher/participation/docs/teaser.md

 non-dictatorship, etc.), demonstrating mathematically that no method will ever satisfy all criteria[^1].
 But the complexity of the problem is even greater when we consider collective decision-making in real-world societies.
-Real-world democratic governance goes far beyond merely aligning individual interests — it involves intricate path dependencies from past decisions and lack of participation, to name just the most obvious.
+Real-world democratic governance goes far beyond merely aligning individual interests — it involves intricate path dependencies from past decisions, disinformation and lack of participation, to name just the most obvious.

 Addressing these challenges requires a novel approach.
 This research aims to pioneer a new path by incorporating these complexities through multi-agent-based simulations.